aaronbishop/three-peas-in-a-pod/README.md

 - Epics are represented as issues with checklists.
 Sub-issues auto-populate into the board when linked.
 - The “Code changes requested” workflow is not enabled for this project, since development is currently solo — but the configuration is ready to scale if contributors join.

+## Estimation Guidelines

+We use T-shirt sizing to estimate issue complexity:

+- **S** – Small (≤ 2 hours)
+- **M** – Medium (≤ 1 day)
+- **L** – Large (2–3 days)
+- **XL** – Extra Large (1 week+)

+Estimates are relative, not exact time commitments.
+They are intended to:

+- Provide guidance for prioritization and capacity planning
+- Track progress across epics in a consistent way
+- Encourage discipline in sizing work before implementation begins

+Each issue in the Project board includes an **Estimate** field using this scale.

 ---

 ## Tech Stack